apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### May 16th, 2022: Apache Jackrabbit Oak 1.6.x deprecated
+The Apache Jackrabbit Team has decided to drop support and deprecate the 1.6 branch of Apache Jackrabbit Oak.
+Branch, tags and releases will still be available for future references, but will not show up on the download page anymore.
+Users are encouraged to upgrade to the latest stable versions (1.22).

 #### May 9th, 2022: Apache Jackrabbit 2.14.x deprecated
 The Apache Jackrabbit Team has decided to drop support and deprecate the 2.14 branch of Apache Jackrabbit.
 Branch, tags and releases will still be